 Lavender (Levandula angustifolia)

 Gazing on the silver foliage of lavender (Levandula angustifolia) in winter is a delight.
-In cold climates, foliage plants like this offer visual interest when colorful flowers, including lavender's delicate indigo blooms, have long since vanished.
+In cold climates, foliage plants such as this offer visual interest when colorful flowers, including lavender's delicate indigo blooms, have long since vanished.

 Russian Sage (Perovskia)

 Russian sage (Perovskia) is a perennial flower.
 In the case of Russian sage, it's the stems, even more so than the foliage, that inject silver color into your landscape design.
 The profusion of delicate flowers, its gray-green leaves, and its silver stems all work to give Russian sage an airy look.

 Yellow Archangel (Lamium Galeobdolon)

 Yellow archangel (Lamium galeobdolon) is a type of lamium with variegated foliage (silver flecks on a green background) and a yellow flower.
 Lamium plants are well suited for shade gardens.
 Although it is also known as dead nettle, don't confuse lamium with the common weed, stinging nettle.

 Licorice (Helichrysum petiolare)

-You can grow licorice plants (Helichrysum petiolare) as perennials in zones 9, 10 and 11.
+You can grow licorice plants (Helichrysum petiolare) as perennials in zones 9, 10, and 11.
 But further north than that, these viny, silver-leafed plants are treated as annuals.
 For this reason, it's common to see licorice plants used in containers.
-Licorice plant is also called "trailing dusty miller."
+The licorice plant is also called "trailing dusty miller."

 Silver-Leaved Poplar (Populus alba)

 Silver Mound Artemisia (Artemisia schmidtiana 'Silver Mound')

 Silver mound artemisia plants (Artemisia schmidtiana 'Silver Mound'), plants grow to about one foot high.
 The foliage is dense and silver-gray.

 Spotted Dead-Nettle (Lamium maculatum)

-The spotted deadnettle displays an attractive silvery foliage, and a variety of different cultivars offer blooms of purple or white (such as 'Purple Dragon' and 'White Nancy').
+The spotted dead-nettle displays attractive silvery foliage, and a variety of different cultivars offer blooms of purple or white (such as 'Purple Dragon' and 'White Nancy').
 Most often grown for its silver foliage, spotted dead-nettle is hardy in USDA zones 3 to 8.